 - Cost management tools and techniques, including total cost of ownership, cost-drivers, price analysis, cost analysis, and price management techniques.

 - Contract management including: what is "contract management?”, objectives of contract management, important legal aspects of supply management, Article 2 of the Uniform Commercial Code, key legal considerations, and the convention for the International Sale of Goods.

 - Ethical considerations in supply management to include and exploration of ethics – what is ethical, what is ethical behavior, gifts and gratuities, and ISM principles and standards.

 - Key elements of negotiation to include: negotiation defined, negotiation styles, the negotiation process, preparation, people factors, reaching a mutually satisfactory agreement, closure, and post negotiation.

 Who Should Attend:

-Supply management professionals who have taken the Fundamentals of Purchasing seminar and are seeking the next step in their continuing education for knowledge and advancement.
+Supply management professionals who have taken the Fundamentals of Purchasing course and are seeking the next step in their continuing education for knowledge and advancement.

 Terms And Conditions

 Virtual Learning Transferals: Registrations are transferable without any charge to another ISM Virtual Learning Course occurring within 12 months of the original purchase.
 Transferring registrations to another party are subject to price variance or change based on membership status and an additional $50 fee will be incurred.